cwildman/newrelic-opentelemetry-examples/java/logs-in-context-log4j2/README.md

 curl http://localhost:8080/ping
 ```

-You should be able to see a mix of trace and log data flowing through the collector.
+You should be able to see a mix of trace, log and metric data flowing through the collector.
 If you navigate to the distributed traces of the application in [New Relic One](https://one.newrelic.com/), you should be able to find traces related to the call to `GET /ping`, and see the logs in context:

 _Trace With Logs_
 ![](trace-with-logs.png)